geodynamics/aspect/doc/sphinx/user/cookbooks/cookbooks-overview.md

 [^footnote2]: Internally, the geometry models ASPECT uses label every part of the boundary with what is called a *boundary indicator*
 – a number that identifies pieces of the boundary.
-If you know which number each piece has, you can list these numbers on the right hand sides of the assignments of boundary types above.
+If you know which number each piece has, you can list these numbers on the right-hand sides of the assignments of boundary types above.
 For example, the left boundary of the box has boundary indicator zero (see Section A.43), and using this number instead of the `left` would have been equally valid.
 However, numbers are far more difficult to remember than names, and consequently every geometry model provides string aliases such as “`left`” for each boundary indicator describing parts of the boundary.
 These symbolic aliases are specific to the geometry – for the box,